Women and Negotiation

 Order now

-In this paper we will examine the challenges faced by women in corporate world negotiations based on stereotypical gender differences and how they are redefining and challenging the deeply ingrained societal gender assumptions and emerging as successful negotiators on a global level.
+The narratives and findings of various experts in the fields of negotiation and gender dissonance reveal the stark contrast between men and women in their desire, approach, and propensity to negotiate for what they want.
+This paper examines the challenges women face in corporate world negotiations based on stereotypical gender differences and how they are redefining and challenging deeply ingrained societal gender assumptions, emerging as successful negotiators on a global level.

-“The American Association of University Women is releasing a new study that shows when men and women attend the same kind of college, pick the same major and accept the same kind of job, on average, the woman will still earn 82 cents to every dollar that a man earns” (Coleman, 2012).
-Pay disparities and lack of women in leadership roles in organizations worldwide reaffirms that this is an issue that has transgressed borders, industries and time.
+“The American Association of University Women is releasing a new study that shows when men and women attend the same kind of college, pick the same major, and accept the same kind of job, on average, the woman will still earn 82 cents to every dollar that a man earns” (Coleman, 2012).
+Pay disparities and the lack of women in leadership roles in organizations worldwide reaffirm that this issue has transcended borders, industries, and time.

-Negligible Government initiatives, inherent gender biases and expectations come in way of women trying to fight for equal pay and position in top management even when several negotiation researchers have confirmed that the companies perform better during economically turbulent times when they have women on their boards while, public offices that have women in power tend to have more investments made towards public goods, like access to education and clean water (Harvard Kennedy School, 2019).
+Negligible government initiatives, inherent gender biases, and expectations obstruct women’s efforts to fight for equal pay and top management positions.
+Several negotiation researchers have confirmed that companies perform better during economically turbulent times when they have women on their boards.
+Moreover, public offices with women in power tend to invest more in public goods, such as access to education and clean water (Harvard Kennedy School, 2019).

-As per Hegewisch & Hartmann, experimental evidence confirms that people in general still discriminated against women in the workplace, especially more if they were to venture into traditionally male dominated areas of work.
-The stereotypical assumptions dictate, and almost revel in the fact that men, even when unprepared, get combative, assertive and, take pride in taking risks without being judged as demanding or difficult).
+Hegewisch and Hartmann provide experimental evidence confirming that people generally still discriminate against women in the workplace, especially when they venture into traditionally male-dominated areas.
+Stereotypical assumptions dictate that men, even when unprepared, are combative, assertive, and proud of taking risks without being judged as demanding or difficult.

-They are anxious regarding the negative consequences they relate with competitive achievement, fearing that competitive success will alienate them from others.
-While men are fierce, relentless and focused on individual wins, women, instead, are mild, accommodating, and, more likely to seek a win-win outcome seeking to preserve relationships.
-(2019)
+Women, conversely, are often anxious about the negative consequences associated with competitive achievement, fearing that competitive success will alienate them from others.
+While men are fierce, relentless, and focused on individual wins, women are mild, accommodating, and more likely to seek a win-win outcome, prioritizing relationship preservation (2019).

-Parents are likely to be more protective of their daughters than their sons.
-Most boys are exposed to competitive situations at an early age and taught the “thrill of victory and the agony of defeat” during their formative years, while girls are exposed to indirect competition where one person’s success does not necessarily signify another’s failure (Gail Evans, Play Like a Man, Win Like a Woman 80 (2000).
+Parents are typically more protective of their daughters than their sons.
+Boys are exposed to competitive situations early and taught the “thrill of victory and the agony of defeat” during their formative years, while girls are exposed to indirect competition, where one person’s success doesn’t necessarily signify another’s failure (Gail Evans, Play Like a Man, Win Like a Woman, 2000).

 Conclusion